devanshkansagra/Standup-App/README.md

 2. Navigate to the `standups` directory.

-3. Open a command window and run the following command:
+3. Open Terminal (or CMD in Windows) and run the following command:

 ```
 rc-apps deploy --url host_url --username your_username --password your_password